 - To add substance and texture to any soup, whether clear or chunky

-A vegetarian version of this soup involves simply boiling the vegetables without the chicken and then adding in the egg drop noodles as per Instructions below.
+A vegetarian version of this egg drop noodle soup involves simply boiling the vegetables without the chicken and then adding in the egg drop noodles as per Instructions below.

 How to make Polish egg drop chicken soup: step-by-step